ryan-jacobs1/oxidizedos/README.md

 cargo xtest

 # Blog
-I blog about the development [here](https://ryan-jacobs1.github.io/)
+I blog about the development of OxidizedOS [here](https://ryan-jacobs1.github.io/).